 Once you’ve signed up, go to the MonkeyLearn dashboard and click ‘Create a model’ then click ‘Classifier’:

 To carry out sentiment analysis of your brand, you’ll need to choose Sentiment Analysis’:

-Now we begin training for brand sentiment analysis.
-You’ll manually tag each tweet as Positive, Negative, or Neutral, based on the polarity of opinion.
-Once you’ve tagged the first tweets, the model will begin making predictions.
+Now you’ll need to train your model for brand sentiment analysis.
+In this example, see how each tag (Positive, Negative, or Neutral) is manually selected based on the polarity of opinion.
+Once you’ve tagged the first examples, the model will begin making predictions on its own.
 You can change them if the prediction is incorrect: